Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 HHL algorithm for solving linear systems (HHL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *HHL algorithm* (after the author's surnames Harrow-Hassidim-Lloyd) is a quantum algorithm to solve systems of linear equations :math:`\mathcal{O}(\sqrt{N})`.
+The *HHL algorithm* (after the author's surnames Harrow-Hassidim-Lloyd) is a quantum algorithm to solve systems of linear equations :math:`A\overrightarrow{x}=\overrightarrow{b}`.
 Using the Quantum Phase Estimation algorithm (:ref:`QPE`), the linear system is transformed into diagonal form in which the matrix A is easily invertible.
 The inversion is achieved by rotating an ancilla qubit by an angle :math:`\arcsin{ \frac{C}{\theta}}` around the y-axis. :ref:`Reciprocal`.
 After uncomputing the register storing the Eigenvalues using the inverse QPE, one measures the ancilla qubit.
 A measurement of 1 indicates that the matrix inversion succeeded.
-This leaves the system in a state proportional to the solution vector :math:`|x\rangle` In many cases one is not interested in the single vector elements of :math:`|x\rangle` but only on certain properties.
+This leaves the system in a state proportional to the solution vector :math:`|x\rangle`.
+In many cases one is not interested in the single vector elements of :math:`|x\rangle` but only on certain properties.
 These are accessible by using problem-specific operators.
 Another use-case is the implementation in a larger quantum program.

+Currently only hermitian matrices with a dimension of :math:`2^{n}` are supported.

 .. seealso::

     Consult the documentation on :ref:`iqfts`,  :ref:`initial-states`, :ref:`eigs`, :ref:`reciprocals`
     for more details. `The original paper is accessible on arxiv. <https://arxiv.org/abs/0811.3171>`__

 HHL requires eigenvalue estimation using QPE (:ref:`eigs`), the eigenvalue inversion (:ref:`reciprocals`) and a matrix / initial state as part of its configuration.

 .. topic:: Declarative Name